cbitter78/What-I-am-Learning/books/the_pragmatic_programmer.md

 > Don’t rely on the properties of things you can’t control.

 Thomas, David; Hunt, Andrew.
 Pragmatic Programmer, The: Your journey to mastery, 20th Anniversary Edition (p.
-98).
-Pearson Education.
-Kindle Edition.
-Thomas, David; Hunt, Andrew.
-Pragmatic Programmer, The: Your journey to mastery, 20th Anniversary Edition (p.
 40).
 Pearson Education.
 Kindle Edition.